djeada/Backend-Engineers-Guide/notes/04_databases/05_data_warehousing.md

 #### Purpose of a Data Warehouse
 Data warehouses serve as the “single source of truth,” enabling analysts and business intelligence (BI) tools to perform historical and trend analysis.
 The hallmarks of a warehouse often include:

-- **Subject-oriented**: Organized by major business domains (finance, sales, HR).
+- In its design, the system emphasizes a *subject-oriented* approach by organizing data around key business domains such as finance, sales, and human resources.
-- **Integrated**: Data is standardized, removing duplicates and reconciling format differences.
+- Following initial categorization, the framework ensures data is *integrated* by standardizing formats and removing duplicates.
-- **Non-volatile**: Data is rarely changed or deleted once loaded; updates are typically additive.
+- The repository is built to be *non-volatile*, which means records are seldom altered or deleted, and updates are typically added rather than replaced.
-- **Time-variant**: The warehouse retains historical snapshots for trend analysis across months or years.
+- Historical snapshots are maintained in a *time-variant* manner, allowing analysis of trends over extended periods like months or years.

 #### Common Architectures